PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Come now, boy, the question isn't how could I. It was how couldn't I?"

 "For money, Rattick?
-For money you help the man who sacked Robrecht?
+For money, you help the man who sacked Robrecht?
 Your home."

 From across the room, Boltac said, "Aw c'mon kid, you didn't see that one coming?
 How could you not see he was working for the Wizard all along?"